 We have received the sad news that Roger Wickens, group technical manager of Loxam's powered access division - formerly Lavendon - passed away earlier today following a courageous 17 month battle with cancer.
 He was just 61 and eight weeks short of completing 30 years’ service with the company - the longest serving male employee within Nationwide Platforms.

-Wickens began his 40 year career as a trainee mechanic working on the transport fleet of Starch Products, he joined Greenham Plant Hire as a service engineer for aerial work platforms in 1980, followed by a short spell at the Colnbrook depot of Isis plant before, rejoining Greenham, which was later merged with Scott Crane Hire after the Scott brothers acquired Greenham's crane and aerial lift operations to create Scott Greenham, and then SG Aerial Platforms - which were based at Alfreton, Derbyshire.
-The buisness was then acquired by BET and he was appointed as national service manager shortly before the business was merged with PTP - following its acquisition by BET- where he worked mostly with JLG, Grove Manlift, Marklift and Benford products.
+Wickens began his 40 year career as a trainee mechanic working on the transport fleet of Starch Products, in 1980 he joined Greenham Plant Hire as a service engineer for aerial work platforms, followed by a short spell at the Colnbrook depot of Isis plant before, rejoining Greenham, which was later merged with Scott Crane Hire after the Scott brothers acquired Greenham's crane and aerial lift operations to create Scott Greenham, later becoming SG Aerial Platforms - which were based at Alfreton, Derbyshire.
+The business was then acquired by BET and he was appointed as national service manager shortly before the business was merged with PTP - following its acquisition by BET - where he worked mostly with JLG, Grove Manlift, Marklift and Benford products.

 During his career he also worked closely with powered access manufacturers to develop new products and technical enhancements, while being, actively involved with IPAF and later joined the European Rental Association’s Technical Committee.